epfl-ada/ada-2022-project-toestewbrr/README.md

 [To delete] Question 2.
 Which type of personalities are coupled together?

-- Using the extracted couples, we obtain the role of each character involved from per:title
+- Using the extracted couples, we obtain the role of each character involved from per:title.

 - OpenIE: Extract information by looking at relation triples, where Named entity is the subject, and collect all object adjectives or common nouns.

+- Cluster the above character information using BERT transformer, then dimensionality reduction through UMAP and then use a clustering algorithm to agglomerate personality types, which we will visualize in a 2D interactive graph.

 #### 3.3.
 Gender differences